 Academic & Studio Spaces

-For the study of studio art, the Visual Arts Center contains separate shops for etching and lithography, including one of the finest collections of lithographic stones in the country.
+Studio art courses are taught in lab and studio facilities for painting, printmaking, sculpture, drawing, and digital media.
 The 6,500 square-foot sculpture area enables students to work in wood, clay, plaster, metal, and features an outdoor bronze foundry and 3D printing capabilities.
 On the second floor are large classroom studios for painting and drawing, as well as a state-of-the-art digital lab.

-Senior studio art majors are granted individual studios on a competitive basis.
+Senior studio art majors are granted individual studios.
 Faculty offices with adjoining studios and a comfortable student-faculty lounge complete the Visual Arts Center's space.